- Undeniable swagger

 The 2019 Dodge Challenger provides more comfort that a coupe should.

 The 2019 Dodge Challenger is a large coupe that bests the competition for interior space, boasts fine materials, and is well screwed together.
-We award the Challenger points for its roomy first row and nice assortment of materials, but take one back for ease of access to the back seat.
-The brings it to a 6 out of 10 for quality and comfort.
+We award the Challenger points for its roomy first row, but take one back for ease of access to the back seat.
+The brings it to a 5 out of 10 for quality and comfort, though high-trim versions are dressy inside.
 (Read more about how we rate cars.)